enkelii6/NFAC_iLoveDogs/readme.md

 Contest: Contest between dogs to deside which one is cuter!
 Data goes to DataBase and you can see top-3 liked dog

-MaxAI: Here I use OpenAI Api to make AI reply as if it was a dog!
-Funny feature
+MaxAI: Haven't you ever want to be able to understand your pet?
+I can make your dream come true!
+Here I use OpenAI Api to make AI reply as if it was a dog!
+You can ask some questions from it and talk with it!

 Bonus: It is a Tamagotchi game where you can take care of your pet

+P.S.
+I worked a lot on this web site's adaptation, so please check it out

 # NOTES